Mako Ishino: As idol: 1978-1981

 Her signature facial feature since debut was notably her yaeba (double-teeth upper canines) and tare-me (drooping eyed-ness), and her double-teeth image endured on, even though she had corrective dental surgery to align her teeth by 1985.
-(Note: On the show Yoru no Hit Studio DELUXE that aire October 30, 1985, Ishino was asked by the hosts and Ichiro Furutachi what happened to the yaeba teeth, to which she replied "Yup, I had it shaved/chiseled off".
+(Note: On the show Yoru no Hit Studio DELUXE that aire October 30, 1985, Ishino was asked by the hosts Mari Yoshimura and Ichiro Furutachi what happened to the yaeba teeth, to which she replied "Yup, I had it shaved/chiseled off".
 Professional dentist comment is that Mako Ishino (and others) probably had implants performed, as shaving/chiseling healthy teeth will shorten its longevity.)

 On August 27, she held a concert at Seibuen, Shukdai nanka kowaku nai/1-man nin daishūkai (宿題なんか怖くない、1万人大集会).